Currently Enrolling Trials

 Scroll down for information on each indication:

 - for the treatment of cataplexy or excessive daytime sleepiness in patients 7 years of age and older with narcolepsy; approved July of 2020

 - for Idiopathic Hypersomnia (IH) in adults; approved August of 2021

 Xywav (calcium, magnesium, potassium, and sodium oxybates) is a central nervous system depressant.

 Xywav is supplied as a solution for oral administration.
-The recommended dosing schedule is as follows:
+Scroll down for the recommended dosing/administration for each indication.

 Adult Dosing Information:

 - The recommended starting dosage is 4.5 grams (g) per night administered orally, divided into two doses: 2.25 g at bedtime and 2.25 g taken 2.5 to 4 hours later.

 - Increase the dosage by up to 1.5 g per night per week (e.g., 0.75 g at bedtime and 0.75 g taken 2.5 to 4 hours later), to the recommended dosage range of 6 g to 9 g per night.